The Longest Sunset

 Silvia Bonaventura – Valeria Bella Gallery

 In The Longest Sunset, nature is depicted in all its majestic beauty.
-The photographer and the viewer are surrounded by breathtaking landscapes that capture the wild and unspoiled essence of Iceland.
-The photographs are not just static images, but tell a dynamic story of an area undergoing profound change.
+The photographer and the viewer are immersed in breathtaking landscapes that capture the wild and unspoilt essence of Iceland.
+The photographs are not merely static images, but tell a dynamic story of a land undergoing profound changes.
+The Longest Sunset thus becomes not only a collection of extraordinary images, but also a call to action, prompting deep reflection on the everyday choices that can influence environmental sustainability.
+In a world where nature is constantly changing, these photographs serve as a bridge between the present and an uncertain future, inspiring greater awareness, and a collective commitment to protecting the natural world around us.

 Shortlisted at Sony World Photography Awards, professional/landscape category, in 2023.